Online Doctor of Musical Arts (DMA) in Music Education

 For additional information, please consult our website.

 Music education majors develop proficiency in appropriate research methodologies in lieu of foreign languages.

-Once the student’s proposal is approved by the faculty, the student is assigned a dissertation supervisor.
-Under the direction of the dissertation supervisor, the DMA candidate collects and analyzes data, presents the results of data analysis and conclusions, and suggests implications for the broader profession.
+Under the direction of the dissertation supervisor, the DMA candidate designs the study, obtains any necessary institutional review board (IRB) approvals, collects and analyzes data, presents the results of data analysis and conclusions, and suggests implications for the broader profession.
 A committee that includes at least two full-time BU faculty members reviews the dissertation, and the student can expect to make several revisions before finalizing the dissertation document.
-A dissertation defense is scheduled when the document is complete.
-The DMA student must pass the defense (and make any revisions suggested at the defense) before graduating.
+A dissertation presentation seminar is scheduled when the document is complete.
+The DMA candidate must make any revisions suggested at the dissertation seminar and upload the final, approved document, as outlined by the Boston University Libraries Guide for Writers of Theses & Dissertations, before graduating.